 Both species are members of the family Holocentridae in the order Beryciformes.
 The family is divided into two subfamilies, Holocentrinae and Myripristanae.

 Members of Holocentrinae are squirrelfish.
-They include:
+They include the genus:

 - Holocentrus